neynarxyz/go-sdk/api/docs/OembedPhotoData.md

 ### NewOembedPhotoData

-`func NewOembedPhotoData(type_ string, version string, url NullableString, width NullableFloat32, height NullableFloat32, ) *OembedPhotoData`
+`func NewOembedPhotoData(type_ string, version NullableString, url NullableString, width NullableFloat32, height NullableFloat32, ) *OembedPhotoData`

 NewOembedPhotoData instantiates a new OembedPhotoData object This constructor will assign default values to properties that have it defined,